ZeeSpire/zss-afk-site/_posts/en/2022-11-22-art-safari-a-temporary-art-exhibition-in-bucharest-10th-edition.markdown

 ---
 layout: post.en
 type: post
-title: Art Safari - a temporary art exhibition in Bucharest - 9th edition
+title: Art Safari - a temporary art exhibition in Bucharest - 10th edition
-front_page_title: Art Safari - a temporary art exhibition in Bucharest - 9th edition
+front_page_title: Art Safari - a temporary art exhibition in Bucharest - 10th edition
-published: 02 July 2022
+published: 22 November 2022
-last_modified_at: 02 July 2022
+last_modified_at: 22 November 2022
 keywords: bucharest, art, romania, museum, exhibition, art, safari
-description: Art Safari - a temporary art exhibition in Bucharest
+description: Art Safari, the famous art exhibition in the capital of Romania, has reached its tenth edition.
 categories: [EN, Art, Romania, Bucharest, Museum]
-permalink-to-next-language: /ro/art-safari-o-expozitie-temporara-de-arta-in-bucuresti/
+permalink-to-next-language: /ro/art-safari-o-expozitie-temporara-de-arta-in-bucuresti-editia-10/
 featured-image:
 featured-image-top:
 featured-image-home: "https://res.cloudinary.com/afkology/image/upload/w_800,c_scale,f_auto/v1656776555/art-safari/art-safari-1_eaht3h.webp" # width - 600
 featured-image-style: full-width # can be left, centered, full-width
 ---
-We went to Art Safari today for the first time, although the event has reached its ninth edition this year.
-After today we will probably try to go to every edition.
-Visiting Art Safari is a good way to spend a few quality hours on the weekends.
+Art Safari, the famous art exhibition in the capital of Romania, has reached its tenth edition.

+After visiting the ninth edition, about which you can find out more information [here](/art-safari-a-temporary-art-exhibition-in-bucharest/) we set out to reach in the next editions or at least to try.

+So last weekend we went to Art Safari housed in the Dacia-România Palace in Lipscani street.

 <!-- full width in article image -->
 <div class="col-sm-12 text-center mb-3 mt-3">